 Using Cyberinfrastructure to Develop Next Generation Civil Infrastructure

 One of NSF’s CI-TEAM grants, this study is a collaboration between School of Information faculty (and me) and faculty and students from the College of Engineering.
-We’ll be exploring how to move a new material (engineering cementious composites – a.k.a. bendable concrete) into building code and eventually into construction practice.
-To do so, we need to understand how best to test the material to meet U.S. standards for building material, how to transfer the practices of making and working with the composites from lab to field, how to encourage diffusion of innovations in communities of practice, and few more things we haven’t thought about yet.
+We explored how to move a new material (engineering cementious composites – a.k.a. bendable concrete) into building code and eventually into construction practice.
+To do so, we need to understand how best to test the material to meet U.S. standards for building material, how to transfer the practices of making and working with the composites from lab to field, and how to encourage diffusion of innovations in communities of practice.

 Onboarding in Distributed Software Teams

 I spent the summer of 2008 working with Andrew Begel in the Human Interactions in Programming group at Microsoft Research.
 We conducted a qualitative study of software teams at Microsoft who had hired their first remote employee.
 Our goals were to understand the remote onboarding experience and to ease transitions for new employees and their teams.
 We found that communication technology and management style had significant effects on how these teams worked together and what they were able to accomplish.